 You’re about to fly to Japan; it was inevitable that Japandroids had to play there.
 What are your expectations?

 I’ve never been there, neither has Dave.
 I’ve been told Japan is like being on a different planet, a totally different way of approaching life and lifestyle.
 Have you ever been there before?

 No, unfortunately not.
 But I do know that their subway system is a real treat.
-For example, every station has its own unique melody that plays when you're due to arrive.
-It's like [hums a tune] and then one stop later [hums a different tune].
+For example, every station has its own unique melody that plays when you’re due to arrive.
+It’s like and then one stop later .